Australian Border Force refuses to disclose monitoring plans for released detainees

 Slain model and translator Altantuyaa Shaariibuu and her killer Sirul Azhar Umar, who is among the detainees being released.
 Last week more than 90 people held in immigration centres were released into Australian communities after a High Court ruling found their indefinite detention was unlawful.
 Many have significant criminal histories, the government says.
 Among the detainees is former Malaysian prime ministerial bodyguard, Sirul Azhar Umar, now released and living in Canberr

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: theage » / 🏆 7. in AU
+Read more: smh » / 🏆 5. in AU

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.